 I find myself rereading the same books over and over again, scared to start anything new in case I hate it and then revert to rereading the same books anyway to get over the disappointment of any new books I do read.
 It’s a very miserable way to go.
 Anyway, I recently heard about a series called the Blood of Eden by Julie Kagawa.
-I’ve never heard of the author but I know of some of her works (but have never gotten around to reading any of them) but I knew nothing about this series.
+I’ve heard of the author and I know of some of her works (but have never gotten around to reading any of them) but I knew nothing about this series.
 I called out to a group on Facebook asking for opinions of the series and the general consensus was “100% YES read these books”.
 So I took a chance and picked up the first book of the series on my kindle and I was not disappointed.

 “But in reality, when faced with death and the great unknown that came after, my survival instinct snatched wildly at whatever lifeline was offered.
 I didn’t want to die.
 Even if it meant becoming something I loathed, my nature was, first and always, to survive.”

-From the moment she opens her immortal eyes, she is determined not to be like her brethren and give in to the monster and this was one of the things I really enjoyed about Allison was her constant fight to hold on to the part of her that was human and it is a fight.
+From the moment she opens her immortal eyes, she is determined not to be like her new undead brethren and give in to the monster and this was one of the things I really enjoyed about Allison’s character was her constant fight to hold on to the part of her that was human and it is a fight.
 To hold onto her humanity it is a constant struggle against the base instincts of vampires, especially when it would be far easier and simpler for her to just give in to her base instincts.
 Humanity isn’t a switch that can be turned on or off (I’m looking at you, Vampire Diaries) and it is obvious that there will be a point where the monster within Allison will give in to the base urges of her body.
 Kanin, her sire, makes this clear to her from the beginning of her immortal life as he tries to teach her the immortal rules.

 “You are a monster.”
 Kanin’s deep voice droned in my head again, as I forced myself to move, to walk away.
 “You will always be a monster, there is no turning back from it.
 But what type of monster you become is entirely up to you.”